rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-http-endpoint.md

 ### <a name="construct-the-response"></a>Construct the response

 You can include more than one header and any type of content in the response body.
-In our example response, the header specifies that the response has content type `application/json`. and the body contains `title` and `name`, based on the JSON schema updated previously for the **Request** trigger.
+In the example response, the header specifies that the response has content type `application/json`. and the body contains `title` and `name`, based on the JSON schema updated previously for the **Request** trigger.

 ![HTTP Response action][3]